Shopify/polaris/polaris-react/src/components/IndexTable/README.md

 }
 ```

-### Small screen IndexTable with all of its elements
+### Small screen IndexTable with all of its elements.

 Use as a broad example that includes most of the elements and props available to index table.